-The Study Area for the Brief has been identified based upon a consideration of an area which will be influenced by travel to and from the proposed Park Lawn GO Station, while also noting the limited vehicle trip generation projected to be associated with the Station and that other studies, including the Park Lawn Lake Shore TMP, will be providing a detailed assessment of a broader area.
+The Study Area for the Brief has been identified based upon a consideration of an area which will be influenced by travel to and from the proposed Park Lawn GO Station, while also noting the limited vehicle trip generation Projected to be associated with the Station and that other studies, including the Park Lawn Lake Shore TMP, will be providing a detailed assessment of a broader area.

-4.8.1.1 Existing Conditions
+4.8.1.1 Existing Conditions (2019)

-The Existing Conditions assessment provides a detailed review of the existing transportation conditions in the area, adopting the following methodology:
+The Existing Conditions assessment provides a detailed review of the existing transportation conditions in the area.
+A base year of 2019 was adopted, consistent with the date of the traffic counts and the 2150 Lake Shore Boulevard West traffic study and noting that 2020 and 2021 have been pandemic-affected., The assessment adopted the following methodology:

-Existing traffic, pedestrian, cycling, and transit data was collected and collated in order to establish base Existing Conditions.
+• Existing traffic, pedestrian, cycling, and transit data was collected and collated in order to establish base Existing Conditions.
 Data related to traffic operations such as vehicle delay studies and intergreen studies were also collected and collated for the purpose of calibrating Existing Conditions, whilst existing traffic signal timings were obtained to determine existing signal phasing;